Who We Are

 We are very community focused and our past projects include the collaboration with the Philadelphia Jewish Archives Center in which JGASGP members indexed thousands of pages of Passage Order Book records from the BlitzsteinLipschutzand Rosenbaum ethnic/immigrant banks.

-The latest is the Har Jehuda Project 2024 which has completed over 26,000 burial records.
-The bulk of this work has been completed by a group of 30 volunteers.
-Data from both Har Nebo and Har Jehuda are on our website.
+The Har Jehuda Project 2024 has digitized over 26,000 burial records.
+The bulk of this work was completed by a group of 30 volunteers.
+Data from both Har Nebo and Har Jehuda are currently on our website.
+We are currently completing the addition of the Har Hasetim burial records.
+We look forward to announcing our completing of these cemetery records before 2027.

 Publications

 Chronicles is the quarterly journal of the JGASGP and has received worldwide acclaim.
-In 2005,and most recently again in 2020, Chronicles was honored with The Outstanding Publication Award of the International Association of Jewish Genealogical Societies [IAJGS] in recognition of an outstanding journal, newsletter, or other publication by a member organization that furthers Jewish genealogical research.
+In 2005, and most recently again in 2020, Chronicles was honored with The Outstanding Publication Award of the International Association of Jewish Genealogical Societies [IAJGS] in recognition of an outstanding journal, newsletter, or other publication by a member organization that furthers Jewish genealogical research.
+Our members submit scholarly articles that are reviewed by our editorial board.
+If chosen, they will be published in our e-mail and our hard copy versions.

 Library